Independent Audits of Infrastructure, Services, and Operations

 Google Cloud Platform will also support HIPAA covered customers by entering into a Business Associates Agreement.
-The Cloud Platform BAA currently covers Compute Engine, Cloud Storage, Cloud SQL for MySQL, Cloud Dataproc, Genomics, BigQuery, Container Engine, Container Registry, Cloud Dataflow, Cloud Bigtable, Cloud Pub/Sub, Cloud Translation API, Cloud Speech API, Stackdriver Logging, Stackdriver Error Reporting, Stackdriver Trace, Stackdriver Debugger, Cloud Datalab, Cloud Machine Learning Engine, Cloud Natural Language API, Cloud Data Loss Prevention API, and Cloud Vision API.
+The Cloud Platform BAA currently covers Compute Engine, Cloud Storage, Cloud SQL for MySQL, Cloud SQL for PostgreSQL, Cloud Dataproc, Genomics, BigQuery, Kubernetes Engine, Container Registry, Cloud Dataflow, Cloud Bigtable, Cloud Pub/Sub, Cloud Translation API, Cloud Speech API, Stackdriver Logging, Stackdriver Error Reporting, Stackdriver Trace, Stackdriver Debugger, Cloud Datalab, Cloud Machine Learning Engine, Cloud Natural Language API, Cloud Data Loss Prevention API, and Cloud Vision API.
 Learn more about HIPAA compliance.

 Google Cloud has completed the Cloud Security Alliance (CSA) STAR Self-Assessment.
 Learn more here.